Saniya327/meet-me/README.md

 # meet-where

-meet-where is personal project for discovering a meeting place(restaurants, cafes) which is mid way between two locations.
+meet-where is a python CLI for discovering a meeting place(restaurants, cafes) which is mid way between two locations.
 Ideal for first dates.
 Saves the trouble of looking at a map and searching for a place.
 The code is set for walking mode and checks for restaurants at the mid way mark.

 ## libraries